fatherhummingbird/byyourside/README.md

 The second code made the interaction between Processing and the video possible.
 It sets a specific frame depending on the position of the mouse in the display.

-Combining these two codes made my project possible: Using your Kinect as a regulator for videos.
+With big help from my friend @gnampfelix I managed to combine these two codes and realize my project: Using your Kinect as a regulator for videos.

 "In the beginning you are far from the Kinect and therefore far from the wall."
 The video starts at frame 0, the beginning of the video if you are the farest from the device.